GrHalbgott/Fossgis21-22_GroupProjectTRNK/README.md

 **Attention: you are required to put all files in the exact locations and rename them exactly as described in this manual!**

-Part 1: Preprocessing
+(Part 1: Preprocessing
-1. Rename the file with ...B04... in its name into "b04_Red.jp2" and the other one into "b08_NIR.jp2"
+1. Rename the file with "B04" in its name into "B04.jp2" and the other one into "B08.jp2"
-2. Run "preprocess.bat" and
 3. Open the OSGeo4W Shell and navigate to the folder where the scripts are located
 4. Enter "preprocess.bat" and execute the command
-5. Keep an eye on the locations and names of the folders and files (take a look at <a href="data_structure.png">data_structure.png</a>)
+5. Keep an eye on the locations and names of the folders and files (<a href="data_structure.png">data_structure.png</a>)
-6. You can close the shell window
+6. You can close the shell window)

-Part 2: Analysis
 1. Open QGIS
-2. Navigate to the folder with the scripts and double-click on the model "fossgis22"
+2. Navigate to the folder "Fossgis" and double-click on the model "QGIS_Fossgis" to run it
 3. Put in all required data (should be self explanatory) and specify the output folder as the folder where the scripts are located
+  - we recommend using EPSG:25832 as CRS
-  - the raster bands are the two from the ./data/sentinel_2 folder
+  - the raster bands are the two from the "./data" folder with "B04" and "B08" in their names
+  - the vector data input "roi" is the output from the script "roi_extractor.bat", so it should be the shapefile in the "./data" folder named as your input for your roi
+4. Uncheck both check boxes
-5.
+5. Run the model

 ---